blackbaud/skyux-lib-addin-client/README.md

 ## Installation

-Install the library as a dependency of your project using npm:
+Install both libraries as dependencies of your project using npm:

 ```
 npm install --save @blackbaud/skyux-lib-addin-client
+npm install --save @blackbaud/sky-addin-client
 ```

 ## Use